 - Charitable lead trusts

 - Beneficiary designation

-With a gift of $50,000 or more, you can establish the ultimate legacy—a named endowment to provide funding for the museum and its activities in perpetuity.
-Endowed opportunities are available for any area of interest at the museum, including:
+With a gift of $50,000 or more, you can establish the ultimate legacy—a named endowment to provide funding for the Museum and its activities in perpetuity.
+Endowed opportunities are available for any area of interest at the Museum.

-With documentation of your gift intention—revocable or irrevocable—you also will be recognized as a donor to the Smithsonian’s national campaign and receive recognition as a major donor in your lifetime.
+With documentation of your gift intention—revocable or irrevocable—you also will be recognized as a major donor in your lifetime.

 For more information, contact Stephanie Johnson at email or (202) 633-0398.